BrandonClayScouting.com: Girls Recruiting News Central – 2016-17

 ***If a player’s name shows up in color, click to see their complete BrandonClayScouting.com Player Card webpage.

 Class of 2017 guard Taylor Anne Kelley of North Hall HS (GA) had a big night dropping 34, scoring her 1,000th point.
-She’s an #SMPMember EBATop40 Available Prospect Showcase on March 11. — Brandon Clay
+She’s an #SMPMember Exposure Program member with an invite to the EBATop40 Available Prospect Showcase on March 11. — Brandon Clay

 Class of 2017 guard Julianne Brown will be on Middle GA State campus February 2nd for a visit.
-EBATop40 Available Prospect Showcase on March 11. — Brandon Clay
+Brown’s play has her an EBATop40 Available Prospect Showcase invite on March 11. — Brandon Clay

 Coastal Carolina was in to see Class of 2018 prospect Shekinah Howard of Ga., this weekend.
 She shined at the EBAAllAmerican Camp.
-EBATop40 National Girls Camp on March 11-12. — Jonathan Hemingway
+Howard has an EBATop40 National Girls Camp invite on March 11-12. — Jonathan Hemingway

 Brandon Clay is the owner of Peach State Basketball, Inc., and BrandonClayScouting.com.
 He serves as the Executive Camp Director for the Elite Basketball Academy Camps.
 Clay is a McDonald’s All-American Game Selection Committee member.
 He also votes on the Naismith Trophy Men’s / Women’s College Player of the Year Academy and is the HS Boys / Girls All-American Team Board of Selectors Chairperson.
 He has been involved in the community since 2001.
 You can reach Clay at BrandonClay@PeachStateBasketball.com